SeaQL/sea-orm/README.md

 </tr></table>

 [QDX](https://qdx.co/) pioneers quantum dynamics-powered drug discovery, leveraging AI and supercomputing to accelerate molecular modeling.
-We're immensely grateful to QDX for sponsoring the development of SeaORM, the SQL toolkit that powers their data engineering workflows.
+We're immensely grateful to QDX for sponsoring the development of SeaORM, the SQL toolkit that powers their data intensive applications.

 ### Silver Sponsors